6 Congenital disorders caused by teratogens

-A 10-year-old child with fetal alcohol syndrome is having major schooling problems.
+A 10 year old child with fetal alcohol syndrome is having major schooling problems.
 The teacher complains of bad behaviour.
-The child is not able to keep up with the other normal children in the class and does not pay attention.
+The child is not able to keep up with the other children in the class and does not pay attention.

 1. Why do children with fetal alcohol syndrome often fail at school?

-All children with fetal alcohol syndrome have reduced intelligence and learning difficulties and, therefore, failing at school is common.
+All children with fetal alcohol syndrome have learning difficulties and, therefore, struggling at school is common.
 The main problem is brain damage caused by exposure to alcohol during pregnancy.
 In addition, there may be social problems at home.

 2. What learning problems are common?

 Children with fetal alcohol syndrome have particular problems with language, reading, writing, arithmetic and problem solving.
-It is, therefore, not surprising that they often fail at school.
+It is, therefore, not surprising that they often struggle at school.

 3. What is the average intelligence of children with fetal alcohol syndrome?